thimslugga/su-exec-rs/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+This section is used to indicate the versions of the project, which are currently being supported with security updates.

 | Version | Supported          |